zionsg/ZnZend/examples/form_view_helper/render-form-as-table.md

 partials, which removed the need for the custom form view helpers.

 This is an example of how ZF2's own `formRow` and `formCollection` view helpers can be used to render a form in table format.
-The form class used is ZnZend\Form\Form as the hasErrors() method is used.
+The form class used is ZnZend\Form\Form which supports custom form-level error messages.

 ```php
 // Sample login form